pascomnet/documentation/site/content/modules/fax/_index.en.md

 Without any customisation, the default setting is to send out a plain-text e-mail whenever there is a change in a fax job (busy, failed, successful, etc.).

 This setting can be changed to use an alternative format.
-As such, this generate an HTML e-mail with an embedded first page and PDF attachment.
+As such, this generates an HTML e-mail with an embedded first page and PDF attachment.
 The fax itself will be sent as an attachment in PDF format.
 This format is the same as the one used when a fax is received by a virtual fax machine configured to use the format="inlinegif" option.

 * open the file /etc/hylafax/FaxNotify in a text editor
 * remove the "#" comment in the line INLINE=true